kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   designed to be idempotent and crash-safe:

-- **Discovery first:** the controller looks up an existing `Workload`/`PodGroup` (via `spec.controllerRef` / `spec.podGroupTemplateRef`) before compiling, so a restart between creating the `Workload` and the `PodGroup` does not produce duplicates.
+- **Discovery first:** the controller looks up an existing `Workload`/`PodGroup` (via `spec.controllerRef` / `spec.workloadRef`) before compiling, so a restart between creating the `Workload` and the `PodGroup` does not produce duplicates.
 - **Ordering:** `Workload` is created (or found) before the `PodGroup`, and both before pods, so references always resolve.
-- **Errors are retryable:** a validation error returned by `Build` is terminal for that spec and is surfaced as a Job condition/event (the user must fix `spec.scheduling`); an API error creating the `Workload`/`PodGroup` requeues the Job with backoff and blocks pod creation until it succeeds.
+- **Errors are retryable:** a compile error returned by `BuildWorkload` is terminal for that spec and is surfaced as a Job condition/event (the user must fix `spec.scheduling`); an API error creating the `Workload`/`PodGroup` requeues the Job with backoff and blocks pod creation until it succeeds.
 - **Updates:** on a `gang.minCount` (or `parallelism`-driven) change the controller re-runs `generateWorkload` to produce a fresh `Workload` spec and applies it to the existing object, then